 “The pain and weakness in my back and legs got so bad I couldn’t walk,” she says.
 “More than a block, and I just couldn’t do it.”
 Joan had developed sacroiliitis, an instability of the sacroiliac joint in the pelvis where the sacrum and the iliac bones meet.
 This joint is supposed be immobile, but Joan’s had been moving ever so slightly causing inflammation and severe pain.

 In the past, her only option for relief would have been another major back surgery.
-Doctors would have had to make a large incision, remove bone and tissue from the joint space, then packing the space with graft material and install metal screws to immobilize the bones.
+Doctors would have had to make a large incision, remove bone and tissue from the joint space.
+Then, after filling the space with graft material they would have had to install metal screws to immobilize the bones.

 AAMC remains one of only a handful of hospitals in the area with the technology and experienced medical staff to offer this innovative procedure.